SPOT was a melodic punk rock band from Ruse, Bulgaria with a great message and solid attitude, one of our favorite local acts.

 Hello!
 Let’s start with a few common questions.
 Who are you?
 Where are you from?
 When did you form the band?

-We’re the band Spot.
+We’re the band SPOT.
 We’re a punk rock band from Ruse, Bulgaria.
-We formed the band 12 years ago and its name was Counterfit in the beginning, but somewhere among the years we’ve changed that name.
+We formed the band twelve years ago but our name was Counterfit in the beginning, but somewhere among the years we’ve changed that name.

 So you have a new bass player—Emo, would you say something about yourself?
 How did you join Spot?

 Emo: Hey!
 I’m Emo, a secret and a huge fan of Spot.
 I’m from Ruse too!
 Honestly, among all the Bulgarian bands, Spot has always been my favorite one for its genre, sound and performances.
 Actually, I knew Radney , Dennis and Stilian for quite some time, but I don’t know why they have decided to ask me if I want to play in the band.
 But, of course, I agreed and that’s how I started playing in Spot.
 They are really cool, aren’t they?